 For more information, call the National Diabetes Education Program at 1-800-438-5383 or visit www.ndep.nih.gov.

 Feet Can Last a Lifetime.
 A Health Care Providers Guide to Preventing Diabetes Foot Problems.
 This kit contains all of the tools you need to identify and diagnose foot problems and to educate your problems.

 Diabetes Guide for Schools

 Helping the Student with Diabetes Succeed: A Guide for School Personnel.
 National Diabetes Education Program's (NDEP's) recently updated resource helps students with diabetes, their health care team, school staff, and parents work together to provide optimal diabetes management in the school setting.
 Developed with and supported by leading diabetes, pediatric medicine, education, and health professional groups, the guide helps to ensure that students with diabetes are medically safe and have access to all educational opportunities and activities.

-Diabetes Report Card 2012 uses 2010 data - the most recent data available - to present a profile of diabetes and its complications at the national and state level.
+The Center for Diease Control Diabetes Report Card uses 2017 data -- the most recent data available -- to present a profile of diabetes and its complications at the national and state level.
 It includes information about prediabetes awareness, diabetes outcomes, and risk factors.

 Native Diabetes Wellness Program

 Eating healthy can be especially challenging during the holidays.
 The program aims to educate Native American youths about Type 2 diabetes through the Eagle Book Series.
 The books share tips, tools, and tricks to continues a healthy lifestyle.
 The series - complete with an online toolkit - educates, entertains, and inspires Native American Families to be active and eat healthy.
 The Native Diabetes Wellness Program also supports the Traditional Foods Project, a five-year program that supports communities in their efforts to sustain and reclaim traditional foods.